sitedata/checklyhq.com/site/content/docs/alerting/alert-states.md

 As you can see, 1 and 2 are how Checkly works in the backend; you have no influence on this.
 But 3 and 4 are user configurable.
 We can even add a fifth factor: if the check is muted, no alerts are send out at all.

-> Note: Browser checks currently do not have a degraded state.s
+> Note: Browser checks currently do not have a degraded states.

 ## Alert states & transitions